SIBarcodeNetwork/ReadtheDocsMaster/Docs/bioprojects.rst

   ..

-9. Enter any links you would like to display as part of your project.
+9. Enter any links to be displayed as part of the bioproject.
 Add the Consortium and/or Data provider, if needed.

 .. figure:: /images/bioproject_links_and_consortium.png
   :align: center